 First such Chhatri of Bhattarak Devendrakirti was established during the reign of Maharajah Jai Singh I of Amer.
 Second Chhatri having Charan Paduka of Bhattarak Narendra Kirti was built in V.S.
 1722/ 1665 AD; third Chhatri of Bhattarak Surendra Kirti in V.S.
 1733/ 1676 AD and fourth Chhatri of Bhattarak Jagat Kirti in V.S.
 1770/ 1713 AD.

-Digambar Jain Nasiyan was renovated few years ago.
-Ministry of Culture, Government of India provided financial contribution for enhancing the facilities on occasion of 26th birth century of Lord Mahavira.
+Digambar Jain Nasiyan was renovated a few years ago.
+Ministry of Culture, Government of India provided a financial contribution for enhancing the facilities on occasion of 26th birth century of Lord Mahavira.
 This temple can be marked for a Jain Dharamshala in Jaipur.

 Jain temples are well known for being ornate and rich in carvings and detailing.